zhenghaven/DecentRaVerif/README.md

 		* Infinite replication of **revoked enclave D** which could act as a verifier, or verified app (generating RA quotes & LA reports)
 * **Comment**:
 	* Based on previous verifications, if the attacker wants the App E and F to communicate, an identical AuthList must be given to App F. If attackers don't want them to communicate, they can just block the message.
 Thus, in this part, a legitimate AuthList is also given to App F.
-* **Query**: If Decent Verified App E receives any message, is that message same as the legitimate message sent by App E?
+* **Query**: If Decent Verified App E receives any message, is that message same as the legitimate message sent by App F?
 * **Query in ProVerif**:
 ```
 query anyMsg : bitstring;